clsu22/DSCI522_Group_1/doc/report.md

 found in women (Cancer.Net 2019).
 Breast cancer may come back after the initial treatment, known as breast cancer recurrence (Staff 2018).
 Based on a medical study in 2010, breast cancer has a high recurrence rate of around 40% (Halls 2019).
-Although the cause of breast cancer is not clear, some factors such as age and the tumor size are known to affect the recurrence risk (Staff 2018).
+Although the cause of breast cancer recurrence is not clear, some factors such as age and the tumor size are known to affect the recurrence risk (Staff 2018).

 In this project, we attempt to answer the question: What are the strongest predictors of breast cancer recurrence?
-Answering this question will help identify patients who have high breast cancer recurrence risk.
+Answering this question will help identify patients who have high risk of breast cancer recurrence.
 Once we can identify patients with high recurrence risk, we can give patients corresponding treatments to help prevent recurrence events.
 Besides, finding out factors related to breast cancer recurrence may shed light on understanding the cause of breast cancer recurrence.
 Thus, it’s important to identify strong predictors of breast cancer recurrence.

 # Methods